Profile

 User edit profile with the hosted screens is an optional workflow in your integration with Next Identity Journeys.

 In this journey, a user with an active session can visit the edit profile screen.
-On this screen an end user can update any allowed field (chosen by your application team).
-They can perform actions such as reset their password or choose the answers to security questions, if the configuration allows.
+On this screen, an end user can update any allowed field (chosen by your application team).
+They can perform actions such as resetting their password or choosing the answers to security questions if the configuration allows.

-When the user calls Next Identity Journeys via the /personal-details endpoint, if the user already has an active session in the browser, the hosted service will display the personal details page.
-If the end user does not have an existing browser-based session, the login screen will be displayed to them before the personal details page is shown.
+When the user integrates Next Identity Journeys via /personal-details, if the user already has an active session in the browser, the profile screen will be displayed.
+If the end user does not have an existing browser-based session, the login screen will be displayed to them before the profile screen is shown.

 Integration

 The contents of the personal details screen and the menu options are configurable.
-You can choose which fields will be displayed, or choose which menu options (for example, change password option, a two-factor authentication management option, or a sign-out option) will be available.
+You can choose which fields will be displayed or which menu options (for example, a change password option, a two-factor authentication management option, or a sign-out option) will be available.

 https://id.eu.nextreason.com/personal-details?